Identifying Peer Effects in Networks with Unobserved Effort and Isolated Students: The Econometric Model and Identification Strategy

-Model 4, which is the most flexible specification, performs well across all DGPs.
-The simulation results also suggest that we can consistently estimate the covariance structure parameters $\sigma^2_{\epsilon}$, $\sigma^2_{\eta}$, and $\rho$, as stated in Proposition \ref{prop:const:var}.
-Yet, it is worth noting that the standard deviations of the estimates for DGPs A and B are higher in Model 4 compared to Model 3.
-This is because both models are suitable for these DGPs, whereas Model 4 is overparameterized.
-One can address this issue by comparing Model 3 to Model 4 using a Hausman specification test \citep{hausman1978specification}.
-If the null hypothesis that the parameter $\boldsymbol\psi$ is the same for Models 3 and 4 is not rejected, then Model 3 would be preferred over Model 4.
+Model 3, which is our preferred specification (Equation \eqref{eq:mc}), performs well across all DGPs.
+Yet, it is worth noting that the standard deviations of the estimates for DGPs A and B are higher in Model 3 compared to Model 2.
+This is because both models are suitable for these DGPs, whereas Model 3 is overparameterized when the true isolation gap is zero or constant.